-The Project will coordinate with and report to the Republican Commission(s) established to support various state programs aimed at improving basic infrustructure and reducing poverty in rural areas.
+The Project will coordinate with and report to the Republican Commission(s) established to support various state programs aimed at improving basic infrastructure and reducing poverty in rural areas.
 The main tasks of the Commission are: (i) solving problems, coordinating, and interacting with the line ministries, departments, economic associations, and local Khokimiyats participating in the program; (ii) conducting systematic monitoring of the implementation of construction and renovation projects; and (iii) undertaking future program planning, including the development of lists of rural settlements where construction and renovation projects are to be planned.

-Ministry of Economic Development and Poverty Reduction
+Ministry of Economy and Finance

-The MoED is designated by the GoU as responsible for RIDP implementation.
-The Deputy Minister for Economic Development is responsible for overseeing the RIDP within the MoED.
-The MoED will also be responsible for coordinating with the Republican Commission supporting State Program aiming to improve basic infrustructure and reduce poverty in rural areas to ensure the participation of the Republican Commission's representatives at the annual multi-stakeholder reviews.
+The MoEF is designated by the GoU as responsible for RIDP implementation.
+The Deputy Minister for Economy and Finance is responsible for overseeing the RIDP within the MoEF.
+The MoEF will also be responsible for coordinating with the Republican Commission supporting State Program aiming to improve basic infrastructure and reduce poverty in rural areas to ensure the participation of the Republican Commission's representatives at the annual multi-stakeholder reviews.